 Thank you for visiting the Hancock County Trails Plan.
-We have completed the Final Plan and it was presented to the Area Plan Commission on October 23, 2018.
-The Plan Commission unanimously recommended the adoption of the new plan with the exception of removing a segment along CR 600N.
+The Final Plan was adopted on December 4, 2018.
 The new plan will amend the 2012 Trails plan.
 A copy of the Final Plan document, the Final Plan map, and the 2012 Trails Delta Map are available for viewing on this website.
 Please click on the Final Plan Link above to view them.

 The process and schedule page outlines the over 8 month process to complete the plan.
 While we did not contact every property owner due to the size of the plan, we did hold seven public meetings around the county and advertised each meeting.
 Public open houses were held in Wilkinson, Fortville, New Palestine, and Greenfield.
 Draft plan presentations were held at NineStar and the Buck Creek Fire Station in Mt.
 Comfort.
 The 43 members of the steering committee sent out information via social media, we had an online survey, public outreach was done at several area festivals, and we maintained an email contact list of over 1000 people.